 Zones will be delineated at the site to segregate different types of operations.
 To reduce the spread of hazardous materials by workers from the contaminated areas to the clean areas, the flow of personnel and equipment between the zones shall be controlled.
 The establishment of the work zones will help ensure that personnel are properly protected against the hazards present where they are working; work activities and contamination are confined to the appropriate areas; and personnel can be located and evacuated in an emergency.
 Location of site-specific work zones cannot be defined at this time.
-The following types of zones will be established for soil boring and monitor well drilling activities.
+The following types of zones will be established for soil boring and monitoring well drilling (i.e., intrusive) activities.